vafakaramzadegan/Phpy/README.md

     execute("test_python", ["arg1", "arg2", "arg3"]);
 ```

-whenever a script is set to run in the background, the result of `execute()` becomes a unique identifier number like `1612798795670`.
+whenever a Python file is set to run in the background, the PHP script does not wait for it to complete. instead, `execute()` command returns a unique identifier number like `1612798795670`.
 you can store this number in your database or session, and use it later to retrieve the output:
 ```php
 $py = new Phpy();